OctopusDeploy/docs/docs/deployment-examples/windows-services.md

 | **State**           | The state of the service after the deployment has completed |
 | **Dependencies**    | Any dependencies that the service has.
 Separate the names using forward slashes (/).
 For example: `LanmanWorkstation/TCPIP` |

-## Windows Service Deployment in Action {#WindowsServices-WindowsServicedeploymentinaction}
+## Windows Service deployment in action {#WindowsServices-WindowsServicedeploymentinaction}

 This three minute video (with captions) demonstrates how to deploy a C# Windows Service project with Octopus Deploy.

 <iframe src="//fast.wistia.net/embed/iframe/33yi0jfjpc" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen="" mozallowfullscreen="" webkitallowfullscreen="" oallowfullscreen="" msallowfullscreen="" width="640" height="360" style="margin: 30px"></iframe>

-## How Does Octopus Actually Deploy my Windows Service? {#WindowsServices-HowdoesOctopusactuallydeploymyWindowsService?}
+## How does Octopus actually deploy my Windows Service? {#WindowsServices-HowdoesOctopusactuallydeploymyWindowsService?}

 Out of the box, Octopus will do the right thing to deploy your Windows Service, and the conventions we have chosen will eliminate a lot of problems with file locks, and leaving stale files behind.
 By default Octopus will follow the conventions described in [Deploying packages](/docs/deployment-examples/package-deployments/index.md) and apply the different features you select in the order described in [Package deployment feature ordering](/docs/deployment-examples/package-deployments/package-deployment-feature-ordering.md).